edgio-docs/edgio-docs/guides/overview.md

 XDN stands for "e**X**perience **D**elivery **N**etwork".
 It extends the capabilities of a traditional **CDN** by not only hosting your static content, but also providing **server-side rendering** for progressive web applications as well as caching both your APIs and HTML at the network edge to provide your users with the **fastest browsing experience**.

+Check out our video [Moovweb XDN - What & Why](https://www.youtube.com/watch?v=sJ6AkTrcZvg) for more details.

 ## Architecture

 ![architecture](/images/overview/architecture.svg)